Everything You Need to Know About San Francisco's Museum of Ice Cream

 Previous MOIC pop-ups have included giant Popsicle palettes, a rainbow-colored celebration of Gummy Bears, and an interactive gallery of suspended bananas.

-Make this a summer to remember and relive the adventure of summer camp as a kid, July 4-Sept.
-22, 2019.
+Relive the adventure of summer camp as a kid, July 4-Sept.
+30, 2019.
 Meet camp counselors, make ice cream s'mores, and earn sprinkle scout badges at Museum of Ice Cream's newest experience, "Summer Camp".

 With rotating seasonal installations, there is always a reason to come back and visit.
-Keep an eye (and a tastebud) out for new experiences!
+Keep an eye (and a tastebud) out for new experiences at museumoficecream.com.

 How to Get to the San Francisco Museum of Ice Cream